mxzahid/newsApp/README.md

 # News App
 ### Built using React.JS with CORS-enabled backend in Flask (running on AWS server)
-### deep-learning classification model made using HuggingFace transformers
+### Deep-learning classification model made using HuggingFace transformers

 In this day and age, all the world's news are at our fingertips but instead of having to hunt them down individually, I decided to create an **aesthetically-pleasing**, **easy-to-use**, and **non-overwhelming** fullstack App capable of rendering all recent news using a News API.